lierdakil/pandoc-crossref/README.md

 ### Lists

-It's possible to use raw latex commands `\listoffigures` and `\listoftables`, which will produce ordered list of figure/table titles, in order of appearance in document.
+It's possible to use raw latex commands `\listoffigures`, `\listoftables` and `listoflistings`, which will produce ordered list of figure/table/listings titles, in order of appearance in document.

+`\listoflistings` depends on other options, and is defined in preamble, so it will work reliably only with standalone/pdf output.

 ## Installation